 You’ve got two main paths to meet Filipino women: online and offline.
 Online dating is the most popular, with 50% of Filipinos using platforms like Tinder or niche platforms.
 Sites like SakuraDate, LanaDate, and MagnoliaDate are goldmines for meeting women seeking serious relationships.
 They’re packed with verified profiles, which reduces the risk of scams.

 Offline, the Philippines offers interesting spots.
-Quezon City is a hub for educated, ambitious women, with Tinder surveys naming it the best city for dating.
-Cebu’s lively bars and cultural sites are great for meeting singles, while Bantayan Island is perfect for a romantic getaway.
-If you’re in the U.S., Filipino communities in cities like Los Angeles or New York host events where you can connect.
+According to Tinder surveys, Quezon City is the greatest city for dating, and it is a haven for intelligent, aspirational women.
+Singles can meet up at Cebu’s vibrant bars and cultural attractions, and Bantayan Island is the ideal location for a romantic retreat.
+If you are in the US, Filipino communities in cities like Los Angeles or New York host events where you can connect.
 “Festivals like Sinulog or local Filipino-American gatherings are where hearts meet,” I’ve told clients.

 How to Date Filipino Women: Tips from My Practice